OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/03-Testing_for_Privilege_Escalation.md

 `X-Forwarded-For: 8.1.1.1`

-In this case, if the website uses the value of 'X-forwarded-For' as client IP address, tester may change the IP value of the 'X-forwarded-For' HTTP header to workaround the IP source identification.
+In this case, if the website uses the value of `X-forwarded-For` as client IP address, tester may change the IP value of the `X-forwarded-For` HTTP header to workaround the IP source identification.

 ### URL Traversal